seijikun/recochan/README.md

 For this, Reco-Chan tries to find the file `recochan.json` within the current working folder (i.e. the folder that Reco-Chan is started from).
 When she does not find the file, she complains about the file missing and won't start.

+Reco-Chan does have a couple of default values for some configuration parameters.
+If you want to use the default value - you can simply not mention the configuration option in question in `recochan.json` at all.
+Internally, Reco-Chan merges the options provided within the file, with the internal default values.

 To be able to use Reco-Chan, you need to configure the dataprovider you want to use. (see below) Example configuration file:
 ```json